RobotOptimist/macivor/content/blog/how-to-run-dotnet-on-binder.md

 It's a wonderful service and supports many languages right out of the box.
 To spin up a Python notebook you only need a simple `requirements.txt` file.
 If you intend to use R or Julia then an `environment.yml` file will do.
 You can follow Binder's guides to get this up and running.

-Sadly, this does not extend to .NET.
-In order to get a .NET notebook up and running you will need to use a Dockerfile in your repository.
-The binder service will automatically pick up and build the Dockerfile.
-There are additional misfortunes for users of .NET notebooks.
-There are no readily available base Docker images that contain all of the requirements for both .NET and Binder... until now.
+Setup can be a little more difficult in .NET.

-I'm happy to provide you with this base docker image: jmacivor/dotnet-binder:0.1.1 which will provide you with the .NET SDK as well as everything necessary to work on Binder.
+So, I'm happy to provide you with this base docker image: [jmacivor/dotnet-binder:0.1.1](https://hub.docker.com/layers/127236981/jmacivor/dotnet-binder/0.1.1/images/sha256-095b5f0245b905d1e9fcce399510198fd98f5b3445d362126453cf3ac526f908?context=explore&tab=layers) which will provide you with the .NET SDK as well as everything necessary to work on Binder.
 You can then copy in your notebooks and related files and run them easily.

-Here is an example of what a working Dockerfile looks like to get you up and running in Binder.
+If you are new to Docker you can set up a file similar to what I've created below.
 Again, you just need something like this in the root of the repository containing your `*.ipynb`.

+Binder allows you to create shared notebooks from all kinds of repositories, notably from gists and github.
+You can setup a new github or gist.
+As long as you have a Dockerfile where you copy in a notebook then you're good to go!

 ``` docker
 FROM jmacivor/dotnet-binder:0.1.1